When do pepper plants stop producing?

 Unlike certain plants that offer a single harvest, pepper plants produce all season, yielding a steady supply of peppers throughout the growing season.

+The specific month when pepper plants stop producing depends heavily on the local climate.
 For instance, where I live in Northern Illinois Zone 5b, where the average first frost date typically occurs in mid-October, pepper plants usually continue to grow and produce until early October.

 Check out our guide to overwintering pepper plants to learn more.